pgolding/elasticsearch/README.md

 }
 index.populate(index_template)
 ```

+(However, I usually make these calls where needed in the notebooks.)

 This is a WIP and I will continue to update it with all examples and later build out more complex examples as accompanying notebooks.